 Unfortunately, the opposite is true as well.

-Your health would be same or worse.
+It might be same or worse.

 You’ll still be dissatisfied with your health but still wanting to make a change.

 Your family and friends will be afraid to lose you because of your poor conditions.

 Your body is your sacred temple.
 You only have one, so please take care of it.

 Feed it with the healthy nutrients.